zwall-bp/HL2-Custom-Map-Browser-And-Tool/readme.md

 <img src="./assets/Markdown/custom_warning.png" alt="An in-game screenshot of the overwrite warning.">

 ### Adding in the warning
-To add this pop-up to your own pack, copy and paste the contents inside of `./overwrite-error` inside of your addon.
+To add this pop-up to your own pack, copy and paste the contents inside of `./addon-tools/overwrite-error` inside of your addon.

 Next, go into `./[YOUR PACK]/resource/gameui_english.txt` in your favorite text editor and change the square brackets `[]` to whatever should go there.

+> **WARNING:** Be sure the localization file is encoded in **UTF-16LE**, not UTF-8 or ASCII.

 The warning should now show up in game!